USNavalResearchLaboratory/norm/README.md

   https://github.com/USNavalResearchLaboratory/protolib

-The "protolib" source tree (or a symbolic link to it) must be placed in the top level of the "norm" source tree.
-The NORM build will build the protolib as needed.
+It has been addded as a git submodule to the NORM git repository.
+So, to to build you will need to do the following step to download the protolib code after cloning the 'norm' repository:

+cd norm
+git submodule update --init